Alastair Humphreys: Biography

 Humphreys studied at the University of Edinburgh and Oxford.
 He began his first expedition in August 2001 from his Yorkshire home.
 Passing south through Europe and Africa, he crossed to South America by sea from Cape Town and proceeded up the west coast of the Americas, crossed from Alaska to Magadan in Russia, Japan then westward across China and Central Asia to return to Europe.
 His journey included raising funds and awareness for a charity called Hope and Homes for Children.

 Humphreys arrived home in November 2005, having ridden over 46000 mi in four years and three months.
 He has written several books about his experiences, titled Moods of Future Joys, Ten Lessons from the Road, Thunder and Sunshine and a series of three children's books called The Boy Who Biked the World.
 Humphreys also wrote a book about walking across India called There Are Other Rivers.

-Humphreys currently works as a motivational speaker and author.
-The President of the Royal Geographical Society said, "With the possible exception of Sir David Attenborough, that was the best lecture, and the longest applause that I have heard in the past 15 years."

 In 2008, Humphreys competed in the Marathon des Sables, a 150 mi run across the Sahara desert.
 He broke his foot during the race but still completed the event.
 He narrowly missed being in the top-100 finishers.

 In February 2009, Humphreys rowed across the English Channel with Major Phil Packer to raise £1 million for Help for Heroes.
 In spring 2009, Humphreys walked across India, and in 2010 he walked and packrafted across Iceland.

 His 2011 "Year of Microadventure" earned him the National Geographic accolade of "Adventurer of the Year".
 Humphreys pioneered the concept and coined the term "microadventure" which has since gained him a global following. "#microadventure" is now used as a popular hashtag on social media sites.

 In 2012 he joined Marin Medak, Simon Osborne and Steve Bowens to row unsupported across the Atlantic Ocean.
 The team successfully finished their journey in Barbados after 45 days and 15 hours at sea.
 He also walked across the Empty Quarter desert with Leon McCarron and undertook an expedition in Greenland.

 In 2013, Humphreys released his first documentary film, Into the Empty Quarter, documenting his walk through the Empty Quarter desert with Leon McCarron The film premiered at the Royal Geographical Society, London, in November 2013.
 In 2020, Humphreys appeared on the podcast Trees A Crowd.